-While the governments of the Maghreb states have taken measures to solve the problems derived from transport, in many respects the situation is similar to the eastern Arab states.
+While the governments of the Maghreb states have taken measures which are more or less effective in solving problems derived from transport, in many respects the situation is similar to the eastern Arab states.
 The increase in the number of vehicles combined with their obsolescence and therefore low energy efficiency has been and continues to be a source of particularly serious environmental pollution in urban areas.